3 Ways to Harness Your Brain’s Power & Change Your Life

 As a psychologist whose business is helping people change, I am not surprised by these findings.
 Every day I see people harness their brain powers to make profound changes in their personalities, their relationships, and their lives.

-Here are Three Ways to Harness Your Brain’s Power to Change Your Life:
+3 Ways to Harness Your Brain’s Power to Change Your Life

 - Own your power to change: Many people use their own power against themselves.
 If you believe that you cannot change, your brain will make it so.
 It is vital to flip that false notion on its head.
 Claim your power.
 Own it.
 And start using it.

-- Decide how you want to be different, and then vividly imagine yourself that way: For example if you want to become more extroverted, repeatedly picture yourself laughing and talking with a group of co-workers, or socializing animatedly at a party.
-Combine the mental practice with actual practice in real situations.
+- Decide how you want to be different, and then vividly imagine yourself that way: For example, if you want to become more confident, repeatedly picture yourself confidently presenting at a work meeting, or self-assuredly walking through a crowd.
+Combine this mental practice with actual practice in real situations.
 Your progress will likely be faster.

 Of all of the things in this world that you can believe in, none are as important as you.